|"Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comfort;" - II Corinthians 1:3

-Part of "blessing God" is acknowledging and thanking God for who He is and what He does.
-Let's look for information in this verse that does that:
+Part of "blessing God" (Psalm 103) is acknowledging and thanking God for who He is and what He does.
+This should be done privately, in the heart, and publicly, from the heart, through worship and testimony.
+Let's look for ways to bless God in II Corinthians 1:3-10.

-The Father of our Lord Jesus Christ - provides a peaceful relationship.
+Bless the Father of our Lord Jesus Christ - He provides peace.

-The Father of mercies - provides stability in life.
+Bless the Father of mercies - He provides stability in life.

-The God of all comfort - provides help, compensation, and hope.
+Bless the God of all comfort - He provides help, compensation, and hope.

-- "And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
+- God's Promised Future - "And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away."
 (Revelation 21:4.
-See Revelation 21:1-7; John 16:33)
+See Revelation 21:1-7; John 16:33; Jeremiah 29:11)

 So, in a world full of sin and strife, we can have love, stability, help, comfort, and hope.
 See Psalm 31:19-24; Philippians 4:4-19.
 His blessings are perfect and pure, enduring forever (Proverbs 10:22).
 The God of all comfort has delivered us from the power of sin, the fallen world and our enemy, Satan.
-He is the God of our salvation - the God of our deliverance (Psalm 18:1-3, 46; II Corinthians 1:10).
+He is the God of our salvation - the God of our deliverance (Psalm 18:1-3, 46; I Thessalonians 5:23-24; II Timothy 4:18; II Corinthians 1:10).